 In the context of electrical earthing or grounding.
-Electrical earthing protection defined as the Protective Earthing of electrical installations at low voltage, i.e. <1,000V AC as described in Electrical Earthing Standards BS 7430.
+Earthing Protection defined as the Protective Earthing of electrical installations at low voltage, i.e. <1,000V AC as described in Electrical Earthing Standards BS 7430.

-In this case study, we take a look at a few challenges we came across while designing the HV Earthing and Lightning Protection systems for a 9MW Energy from Waste Plant in Europe.
+So, in this case, study.
+We take a look at a few challenges we came across while designing the HV Earthing and Lightning Protection Systems.
+For a 9MW Energy from Waste Plant in Europe.

-Case Study Low Voltage & High Voltage Electrical Earthing Protection – At an EFW Plant
+Case Study Low Voltage & High Voltage Protective Earthing – At an EFW Plant

 - Combined High Voltage HV and Low Voltage LV